Pete Davidson: Dan Crenshaw

-Davidson was heavily criticized for mocking Republican congressional candidate Dan Crenshaw, who wears an eye patch as a result of a wound incurred while serving as a U.S. Navy SEAL in Afghanistan.
-Davidson compared Crenshaw to "a hitman in a porno movie" and added, "I'm sorry, I know he lost his eye in war or whatever."
+Davidson was criticized for mocking Republican congressional candidate Dan Crenshaw, who wears an eyepatch as a result of a wound incurred while serving in Afghanistan.
+He compared Crenshaw to "a hitman in a porno movie" and added, "I'm sorry, I know he lost his eye in war or whatever."
+In response to backlash over the comments, Davidson apologized and appeared beside Crenshaw the next Saturday on an SNL Weekend Update segment.
+Crenshaw accepted Davidson's apology and called on Americans to "never forget" the service and sacrifices of veterans.